akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_edited": 1386475829970, // OPTIONAL, [UNIT: Milliseconds], if and when the post was edited, defaults to null

         "_reputation": 0, // OPTIONAL, defaults to 0, must be >= 0, not to be confused with _votes (see getPaginatedVotes for votes)

+        "_attachments": ["http://example.com/myfile.zip"], // OPTIONAL, an array of urls, to append to the content for download.

+		// OPTIONAL, an array of objects, each object mush have the binary BLOB,
+		// either a filename or extension, then each file will be written to disk,
+		// if no filename is provided, the extension will be used and a filename will be generated as attachment_p_{_pid}_{index}{extension}
+		// and its url would be appended to the _content for download "_attachmentsBlobs": [ {blob: <BINARY>, filename: "myfile.zip"}, {blob: <BINARY>, extension: ".zip"} ],

         "_path": "/myoldforum/topic/123#post56789", // OPTIONAL, the old path to reach this post's page and maybe deep link, defaults to ''